A-d-i-t-y-a1/ExpenseSharingApp/Readme.txt

 2. Use the command "python manage.py runserver" to run on your local host

 Assumptions
-1. paidByUser is the name of user who on paid
+1. paidByUser is the name of user who paid
 2. Amount in the form has to be positive integer
-3. ShareType should be of either of two "Percent" and "ExactAmount" (Case Sensitive)
+3. ShareType should be either "Percent" or "ExactAmount" (Case Sensitive)
-4. User name is case sensitive
+4. User names are case sensitive
 5. User involved in a transaction should be seperated by ','
 6. Percentage of expense and exact amount should also be seperated by ',' and '%' symbol is not required
 7. Description contains the description of expense